davidjbradshaw/auto-console-group/README.md

 In addition to the full [Console API](https://developer.mozilla.org/en-US/docs/Web/API/console), the following methods are also available.

+### endAutoGroup()

+Force the current group to output to the browser console.
+Any logs created after this call will appear in a new group.

 ### event(_string_)

 Set the event type part of the group heading for the current event loop.